 After you execute these steps, the groups, user IDs and started tasks are assigned based on the customized values.
-For instructions on how to register and execute the workflow, see Register and execute workflow in the z/OSMF web interface on page 181.
+For instructions on how to register and execute the workflow, see Register and execute workflow in the z/OSMF Web Interface.